 How to Create a Power BI Slicer

-Click on the Slicer under the Visualization section and it will convert a Map.
+Click on the Slicer under the Visualization section to convert a Map.
 From the screenshot below, you can see the list of countries.

 Create a Power BI Slicer using Drag and Drop Approach

 First, click on the shown icon under the Visualization section.
-It automatically creates a Power BI slicer with dummy data, as shown below.
+It automatically creates a slicer with dummy data, as shown below.

 In order to add data to it, please drag and drop the filter field to the Fields section.
 Let me add Country to the Fields section.

 For the demo purpose, let me select the United States.
-From the screenshot below, you can see that the Stacked Column chart, Pie Chart, and Clustered Column charts are displaying the Sales for the united states.
+From the screenshot below, you can see that the Stacked Column chart, Pie Chart, and Clustered Column charts display the Sales for the united states.

 TIP: By default, you can only select One field (Country) at a time.
-For multiple select, you have to toggle Single Select option from On to Off in the format section.
+You must toggle the Single Select option from On to Off in the format section for multiple selections.

 This time we selected the United Kingdom.
-As you can observe that the filter applied on all charts.
+As you can observe that the filter is applied to all charts.

 How to Format Slicer in Power BI?

-Please click on the Format button to see the list of formatting options that are available for this Power BI Slicer.
+Please click the Format button to see the list of formatting options available for this Country Slicer.

 Format General Settings

 Use this General Section to Change the Outline Weight, Outline Color, X, Y position, Width, and height.

 Format Header of a Slicer in Power BI

-We changed the Items (Countries) font color to Green, text size to 20, and Font family to Georgia.
+We changed the Items (Countries) font color to Green, the text size to 20, and the Font family to Georgia.

 Format Slicer Title